-- 2. Class letters must be on both sides. - 3.
-In no case may the numbers be smaller than 6" (15.25 cm) in height with 3/4" (2 cm) stroke, using a high-contrast color and background. - H. For National Championship and National Tour competition, current official SCCA® required decals must be displayed on each side and front of the vehicle in a prominent location.
+- Numbers must be displayed on the front and rear in addition to both sides. - 2.
+Class letters must be on both sides. - 3.
+In no case may the numbers be smaller than 6" (15.25 cm) in height with 34" (2 cm) stroke, using a high-contrast color and background. - H. For National Championship and National Tour competition, current official SCCA® required decals must be displayed on each side and front of the vehicle in a prominent location.